Egyptian Infantry Fighting Vehicle: Maneuverability

 To cope with the increased size and armor of the vehicle, a more powerful 400 hp Detroit Diesel 6V53TIA turbocharged/aftercooled diesel engine is installed in place of the original 275 hp engine on the M113, giving a power-to-weight ratio of 20 hp/ton.
 This is coupled to an Allison X200 cross-drive, four-speed Hydrokinetic transmission.
 As a result of the longer chassis and improved engine a sixth road wheel is added (the M113 only has five).
-As an option the vehicle can be of 350 hp only.
+As an option the vehicle can be fitted with 350 hp.
 The modifications allows the EIFV to keep up in terms of speed and mobility with modern tanks such as the M1A1/A2 Abrams, which are used by the Egyptian Army, despite the added weight.
 The vehicle can traverse slopes up to 80%, side slopes of 40%, trenches 2200 mm wide, and vertical obstacles with a height of 710 mm.